bobbypriam/ezpostgresql/README.md

 ## Usage

-_This library is still a work in progress!
+_This library is still in version 0.x!
 Consider yourself warned for breaking changes._

 To use this library, install via opam:

 ```
-opam pin add ezpostgresql https://github.com/bobbypriambodo/ezpostgresql.git
+opam install ezpostgresql
 ```

 ## Examples